-2024 historic tax exemption applications due April 30
+2024 historic tax exemption updates

-Applications for the 2024 historic tax exemption are due at the Williamson County Appraisal District (WCAD) between January 1 and April 30, 2024.
-Staff will schedule an inspection after the application is received from WCAD.
-Since applications are processed as they are received, it is advantageous to apply earlier in the application period rather than later.
+Applications for the 2025 exemptions will be accepted at the Williamson County Appraisal District between January 1 and April 30, 2025.
+City stall will contact applicants to schedule an inspection after the application is received from the appraisal district.

 About the program